5 Things to Know About the iOS 14.8.1 Update

 If you need help making a decision, please check out our reasons to, and not to, install the iOS 14.8.1 update.

-We’re working on our iOS 14.8.1 reviews for the iPhone 8, iPhone 7, and iPhone 6s so check those guides for additional feedback if you need it.
+We’ve published our iOS 14.8.1 reviews for the iPhone 8, iPhone 7, iPhone SE, and iPhone 6s so check those guides for additional feedback if you need it.

 iOS 14.8.1 Problems

-iOS 14.8.1 is already causing problems for some iPhone users.
+iOS 14.8.1 is causing problems for some iPhone users.
 Some problems are new, others have carried over from iOS 14.8 and older versions of iOS.

 The current list of iOS 14 issues includes installation problems, lag, Exchange issues, problems with first and third-party apps, hotspot problems, touchscreen issues, calendar spam, issues with Touch ID and Face ID, random stuttering, and charging issues.